palavitech/ptech/README.md

 ## ✨ Features

-- Calculates and displays:
+- Calculates and displays hashes (SHA-256 and SHA-512)
-  - SHA-256 hash
+- Lists DLLs imported (import table)
-  - SHA-512 hash
+- Lists basic PE-Headers
 - Outputs results in a structured, integration-ready format
 - Built as a C++ console application using modular C-based DLL callbacks